ADSL Broadband Connection

 Broadband on a fixed line at its most basic level

+Being the best ADSL broadband provider in NZ, we provide our clients with a perfect ADSL broadband plan.
 Our basic fixed line broadband service, ADSL, allows you to do things like web browsing, online banking, and emailing.

 Because it connects a residence to the internet using the legacy copper network and phone lines, ADSL has traditionally been the most commonly available form of broadband in New Zealand.
 However, with fibre and the faster copper broadband, VDSL, now accessible throughout virtually all of New Zealand, ADSL is becoming less popular.